zapier/visual-builder/docs/_docs/triggers.md

 {% raw %}`{{bundle.inputData.key}}`{% endraw %}

-Otherwise, Zapier will automatically include any input field data with the API call as URL parameters (for GET requests) or in the request body (for POST requests, e.g. for GraphQL APIs).
+Otherwise, Zapier will automatically include any input field data with the API call as URL parameters (for GET requests), or in the request body as JSON (for POST requests).

 If you plan to use this trigger to power dropdown menus in other Zap steps (such as to find users, projects, folders, and other app data often used to create new items), and if your API call can paginate data, check the _Support Paging_ box (see [more details on pagination](#pagination) below).